GRDI-GenARCC/tutorials-and-workshops/Conda/README.md

 ### What is Conda

 Conda is an open source package and environment manager.
-It provides an easy way for users to install packages in isolated environment without worring about dependencies and conflicting requirements.
+It provides an easy way for users to install packages in isolated environments without worrying about dependencies and conflicting requirements.

 ### Why I need to use Conda

-- Conda can be install by any user into their own userspace (**you don't need admin rights**).
+- Conda can be installed by any user into their own userspace (**you don't need admin rights**).
 This provides maximum control to users over their Conda installation.
-- You can quickly install any version of a software without worrying about dependencies conflict between your softwares and/or other users' configurations
+- You can quickly install any version of a software without worrying about dependencies conflict with other software and/or other users' configurations
-- You can have multiple environments. *e.g.* One for each of your project or pipeline.
+- You can have multiple environments. *e.g.* One for each of your projects or pipelines.
-- You can easily export and import Conda environment from other users to replicate environment.
+- You can easily export and import Conda environments from other users to replicate an environment.

 ### How can I use Conda

-Conda can be install on all platforms (Windows, macOS, Linux).
-But most of bioinformatics and data analysis packages are only available on Linux and macOS. **If you have a Windows computer we recommend using the Windows Subsystem for Linux.
-See [WSL Installation Guide](/WSL_Workshop/WSL_installation.md) for more info.** [The Conda installation guide page](/Conda/conda_installation_guide.md) focus on the Linux installation of Miniconda but the installation and the usage is almost identical for other platform.
+Conda can be installed on all platforms (Windows, macOS, Linux), but most bioinformatics and data analysis packages are only available on Linux and macOS. **If you have a Windows computer we recommend using the Windows Subsystem for Linux (WSL).
+See [WSL Installation Guide](/WSL_Workshop/WSL_installation.md) for more info.**
+[The Conda installation guide page](/Conda/conda_installation_guide.md) focuses on the Linux installation of Miniconda, but its installation and the usage is almost identical for other platforms.

 <br>

 ### Terms and definition

 Conda has a simple syntax.
 There is only a short list of commands to know for basic Conda users.
 Before getting to the list of commands, here is a terminology table of the most common terms used with `conda`:

 | Term | Definition |
 | --- | --- |